After completing your undergraduate education, you may feel compelled to consider obtaining one of the many types of master’s degrees.

 5. Alternative Degrees

 While graduate school provides a wide range of economic rewards and career opportunities, there are many non-financial benefits as well.
-Going back to school can renew your energy to learn, it offers the opportunity to finally make a career change, and it expands cognitive development.
+Going back to school can renew your energy to learn, offers the opportunity to finally make a career change, and expands cognitive development.

 For those who have been thinking of going back to school and are having trouble choosing a master’s degree, the following programs may be of interest: